aidanok/arql-ops/README.md

 const query = and(
   equals('my-super-tag', '1'),
   or(
-    equals('color', 'red'),
+    equals('my-color-tag', 'red'),
-    equals('color', 'blue'),
+    equals('my-color-tag', 'blue'),
-    equals('color', 'purple'),
+    equals('my-color-tag', 'purple'),
-    equals('color', 'orange'),
+    equals('my-color-tag', 'orange'),
-    equals('color', 'white'),
+    equals('my-color-tag', 'white'),
-    equals('color', 'black'),
+    equals('my-color-tag', 'black'),
   )
-)
+);

 ```

-This will produce a query that matches and TX with the tag 'my-super-tag' and any of the color values that match.
+This will produce a query that matches TXs with the tag 'my-super-tag'=1 , AND any of the color values that match 'my-color-tag'

 OUTPUT JSON: